qubic/wallet-app/README.md

 ## WalletConnect Integration and Custom Links

 Qubic Wallet is WalletConnect compatible, allowing communication with dApps.
-For detailed information about WalletConnect integration, including supported methods, events, and error handling, please refer to the [WalletConnect Integration Details](walletconnect.md) document.
+For detailed information about WalletConnect integration, including supported methods, events, error handling, and how to use deep-links for seamless mobile connections, see the [WalletConnect Integration Details](walletconnect.md) document.

-### Introduction

-Qubic Wallet supports the WalletConnect protocol, allowing dApps to securely interact with the wallet.

 ### Why WalletConnect?